Vrturo/Algo-Gem/README.md

 # Algo-Gem

-A gem that overwrites the Array class and is able to implement different type methods quickly so the user can choose which is made for the best case scenario.
+A gem that overwrites the Array class and is able to implement different type of algorithmic methods quickly, so the user can implement algorithmic methods for their best case scenario.

 NOTE: Methods only work on the Array class